ace411/fauxton-client/README.md

 `vendor/bin/phpunit -c phpunit.xml`

+## Examples

+There are a few samples in the tests directory.
+Please consider using them to further your knowledge.

 ## Dealing with problems

 Endeavor to create an issue on GitHub when the need arises or send an email to lochbm@gmail.com